tomwhite/genomics-analytics/ga4gh.md

 We'll start with a test file that is already in GA4GH Avro format.
 This was generated using [hpg-bigdata](https://github.com/opencb/hpg-bigdata).

-First convert it to Avro with no compression:
+First convert it to Avro with no compression (deflate is not used by the Kite tools we'll be using later):

 ```bash
 avro-tools recodec ~/data/isaac2.vcf.gz.avro.deflate ~/data/isaac2.vcf.gz.avro